 Worker Protection Standard Fiscal Impact

 *Notice: Worker Protection Standard rules adopted in February 2017 from phase I are finalized, formatted, and available.
-The recently adopted phase II is available under adopted rules, and the finalized formatted version will be available soon.
+Phase I is effective January 1, 2018.
+The phase II Worker Protection Standard Rules, concerning the Application Exclusion Zone (AEZ), were adopted in June 2018, and are available here and on our adopted rules page.
+Rules 437-004-6405 and 437-004-6406 will be effective January 1, 2019.
+The formatted version will be available on that date.

 Application Exclusion Zone FAQ